 All data is retained by the analyst to allow analysis and repetition by others.
 The schedule for retention is included in the local laboratory’s procedure or in the SMG 3291.2, Field Office Filing System.

-Authors are responsible to produce an official publication that is accurate, well written, reflect the Agency's position, and do not disclose trade secrets, confidential commercial information, or other non-public information.
+Authors are responsible for the delivery of an official publication that is accurate, well written, reflect the Agency’s position, and does not disclose trade secrets, confidential commercial information, or other non-public information.

 Timely publication of new significant results is important for the progress of science, but fragmentary publication of the results of a scientific investigation or multiple publications of the same or similar data are inappropriate.

 All information that would be necessary for scientific peers of the author(s) to repeat the study should be in each paper or made available from the author/s.

 Check the referenced sources - It is the Analyst’s responsibility to ensure that the scientific article is accurate, carefully researched and referenced.

 Plagiarism of any kind will not be tolerated.
 In general terms, plagiarism2 is the act of representing someone else’s words or ideas as one’s own without crediting the true source or origin.